 Goodwill.
 Goodwill represents the excess of the purchase price in a business combination over the fair value of the net tangible and intangible assets acquired.
 Under ASC 350 "Intangibles - Goodwill and Others", or ASC 350, goodwill is not amortized, but rather is subject to an annual impairment test.
 Goodwill is tested for impairment at the reporting unit level by comparing the fair value of the reporting unit with its carrying value.
 We perform our annual impairment analysis of goodwill in the fourth quarter of the year and whenever events or changes in circumstances indicate that the carrying value of these assets may not be recoverable.
 We first assess qualitative factors to determine whether it is necessary to perform the quantitative goodwill impairment test.
 If the qualitative assessment does not result in a more likely than not indication of impairment, no further impairment testing is required.
-If we elect not to use this option, or if we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then we prepare a quantitative analysis to determine whether the carrying value of reporting unit exceeds its estimated fair value, we recognize an impairment of goodwill for the amount of this excess, in accordance with the guidance in FASB Accounting Standards Update ("ASU") No. 2017-04, Intangibles - Goodwill and Other (Topic 350), Simplifying the Test for Goodwill Impairment.
+If we elect not to use this option, or if we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then we prepare a quantitative analysis to determine whether the carrying value of reporting unit exceeds its estimated fair value.
+If the carrying value of a reporting unit exceeds its estimated fair value.
+If the carrying value of a reporting unit exceeds its estimated fair value, we recognize an impairment of goodwill for the amount of this exceeds.

-In the years ended December 31, 2022, 2021 and 2020 we performed assessments to continue to support our conclusion that no impairment of goodwill was required for any of our reporting units.
+In the years ended December 31, 2023, 2022 and 2021 we performed assessments to continue to support our conclusion that no impairment of goodwill was required for any of our reporting units.